 The following information about complaints is provided for the purpose of assisting clients of supervised financial intermediaries (banks, asset managers, insurers, professional trustees, etc.) as well as other affected persons.
 It indicates whom to contact in the event of a complaint.

-As the first step of a complaint, the FMA Liechtenstein recommends contacting the financial intermediary.
+As the first step of a complaint, the FMA Liechtenstein recommends contacting the financial intermediary or TT service provider (service provider offering services on a TT system such as a blockchain).
 A personal talk can clarify a problem and often help jointly find a solution.

 If it is suspected that a criminal offence has been committed or that supervisory law has been violated, the following competent authorities should be informed directly.